MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 If you haven't already, be sure to:

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
+- Review [Profile and engine objects](concept-profile-engine-cpp.md).
+The profile and engine objects are universal concepts, required by clients that use the MIP File/Policy/Protection APIs.
+- Review [Authentication concepts](concept-authentication-cpp.md) to learn how authentication and consent are implemented by the SDK and client application.
-- Review [Observer concepts](concept-async-observers.md) to learn more about observers, and how they're implemented.
+- Optional: review [Observer concepts](concept-async-observers.md) to learn more about observers, and how they're implemented.
 The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.
-- Review [Authentication concepts](concept-authentication-cpp.md) to learn how authentication and consent are implemented by the SDK and client application.

 ## Create a Visual Studio solution and project